robertsdotpm/coinbend/README.md

 ```

-After you login a number of virtual interfaces wil ble created.
-This allows you to simulate the interactions of nodes on a P2P network via the command line and by default IPs bound to eth1 and eth1:x will be accessible from your main / host OS so accessing the web UI of the software is as easy as visiting the IP in your browser.
+After you login a number of virtual interfaces will be created.
+This allows you to simulate the interactions of nodes on a P2P network via the command line.
+By default IPs bound to eth1 and eth1:x will be accessible from your main / host OS so accessing the web UI of the software is as easy as visiting the IP in your browser.

 To start the software for the first time:
 ```sh